GabeScott/standard-works-vault/General Conference/2008 April - Faith of Our Father.md

 We honor and respect sincere souls from all religions, no matter where or when they lived, who have loved God, even without having the fulness of the gospel.
 We lift our voices in gratitude for their selflessness and courage.
 We embrace them as brothers and sisters, children of our Heavenly Father.

-We believe that it is a fundamental human right to worship “Almighty God according to the dictates of our own conscience, and allow all men the same privilege, let them worship how, where, or what they may.”
+We believe that it is a fundamental human right to worship “Almighty God according to the dictates of our own conscience, and allow all men the same privilege, let them worship how, where, or what they may.”[^4]

+## There Are Many Faiths and Traditions of Our Fathers

 As the restored Church of Jesus Christ blossoms throughout the globe—now with more than 13 million members—“the faith of our fathers” has an expanded meaning.
 For some, it could refer to their family’s heritage in one of the hundreds of Christian faiths; for others, it could refer to Middle-Eastern, Asian, or African faiths and traditions.